TampliteSK/Dragonrose_Cpp/README.md

 ## Changelogs <br>
 ### 0.x: <br>
 0.29 (dev): Completely rewritten from scratch, surpassed 0.28 and 0.25.
-- Added more evaluation terms
+- Eval: Added more evaluation terms
-- Using more aggressive FP/EFP.
-Added RFP.
+- Search: Using more aggressive FP/EFP.
+Added PVS, RFP.
+Switched to fail-soft entirely.
-- Switched to fail-soft entirely and patched some bugs.
+- Other: Patched some bugs.

 ## To-do list
 - Other search / eval enhancements